microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insightssettings-update.md

 ### Example 2: Update settings for people insights
 #### Request

-Here is an example request that shows how an admin updates "**disabledForGroup**" privacy setting in order to prohibit displaying people insights of users in a particular Azure AD group.
+The following is an example of a request that shows how an admin updates "**disabledForGroup**" privacy setting in order to prohibit displaying people insights of users in a particular Azure AD group.

 <!-- {